Ajaxy/telegram-tt/README.md

-# Quote — Telegram client for startups
+# Quote — Telegram client for teams

-Quote is aimed at improving the communication workflow for teams of developers, programmers, designers.
+Quote is aimed at improving the communication workflow for teams of developers, programmers, designers, startupers and creators.

 Quote brings productivity boosts:
 - no stories